JimLynchCodes/capacity-testing-sieve-stack/README.md

 - Exclude data above the clipping point of the inverter
 - Reporting condition POA should be sorted in a +/-20% range

-- temperature sorting requirements?
+- Temperature sorting requirements?

-- wind sorting requirements?
+- Wind sorting requirements?

-- exclusions applied "because they do not correlate with the performance"?
+- Exclusions applied "because they do not correlate with the performance"?

 <br/>